 Alternative way to prepare (as pictured): Leave the garbanzo beans plain but season the yogurt with the garlic/salt paste and salt.
 Pour the yogurt onto a serving plate or bowl.
 Pour the garbanzo beans on top of the yogurt.
 Srinkle with toasted bread crumbs and drizzle browned butter and pine nuts on top.

-1 large eggplant or 2 small/medium (see note below about how to pick out an eggplant)
+2-3 small to medium sized eggplant (*see note below about how to pick out an eggplant)

 2/3 cup minced yellow onion (about 1/2 small onion)

 3/4 teaspoon kosher salt

 1 (15 oz) can tomato sauce (preferably Hunts)

 1 1/4 cups water (or fill the empty tomato sauce can about 3/4 of the way)